Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: The Two Known Planets - Basic Equations

 to within an error of not more than $40\%$.
 Because this term has a simple closed-form approximation, when deriving our criterion, we use the $\left(f_{\psi}-{f_{2\psi}} \right)$ case over the $\left(f_{\psi}+{f_{2\psi}} \right)$

-In addition to the Newtonian effect between the two planets, general relativity produces a precession of their orbits.
-Thus, one one hand, a far away companion may drive high eccentricity on the inner planets, but on the other hand, general relativity precession may suppress this eccentricity excitation, in addition to stabilization from the Laplace-Lagrange interactions \citep[][]{wei+21}.
+In addition to the Newtonian effect between the two planets, general relativity produces a precession of their orbits. {Thus, a far away companion may drive high eccentricity on the inner planets, but in addition to stabilization from Laplace-Lagrange interaction, general relativity precession may suppress this eccentricity excitation} \citep[][]{wei+21}.
 The timescale of apsidal precession on planet $j$ caused by general relativity is given by \citep[e.g.,][]{Naoz+12GR}

 where $c$ is the speed of light.